 - Completion of a post-doctoral program specializing in personal training.
 Dr. Hameister is a Certified Strength and Conditioning Specialist.

 Dr. Hameister established Mountainview Chiropractic Center in 1986.
 He has treated thousands of individuals during his 30 years in practice.
-Dr. Hameister utilizes the Gonstead System of Chiropractic, the Graston Technique (an advanced form of instrument assisted soft tissue mobilization) and Myofascial Release (also known as Active Release).
+Dr. Hameister utilizes the Gonstead System of Chiropractic, the Graston Technique and Myofascial Release.

 - Dr. Hameister utilizes the Gonstead System of Chiropractic, which is a very specific and direct approach to addressing spinal and pelvic conditions.